 Art and Myra Bright Endowed Scholarship

 This scholarship was created by Art and Myra Bright in 2001.
 It is to be awarded based on a student’s academic achievement, involvement in math competitions and desire to pursue an education focusing on Math.
 Art was an educator in CSISD for over 50 years, including principal of A&M High School, coach of several boys and girls sports teams and a math educator.
 Myra worked as the energy manager for the district for many years.
 We were saddened when we lost Art Bright in the winter of 2015.
-Student Eligibility: Intends to pursue a degree in math or pursue a career that uses math as the focus.
+Student Eligibility: AMCHS senior who intends to pursue a degree in math or pursue a career that uses math as the focus.

 Mary L. Broussard Achievement Scholarship This scholarship was created in 2016 by Dr. Albert Broussard.
 It was established to honor Mary L. Broussard’s three terms on the College Station School Board and her various service on committees and boards through the Brazos Valley.
 They include the Brazos Valley African American Museum, United Way, St. Joseph’s Hospital Systems Board and the Brazos Valley Food Bank.
 She was a Jefferson Award winner from the Brazos Valley and competed in Washington, DC at the national level.
 Student Eligibility: Minimum GPA of 3.0, involvement in community service and extracurricular activities, and financial need.